Plan Bay Area 2050+

 Plan Bay Area 2050+ is a limited and focused update to Plan Bay Area 2050, the region’s visionary long-range plan, adopted in October 2021.
 At the heart of Plan Bay Area 2050 are 35 strategies spread across the elements of transportation, housing, the economy and the environment that collectively seek to make the Bay Area more equitable for all residents and more resilient in the face of unexpected challenges.

-Ultimately, Plan Bay Area 2050+ will reflect a shared vision — one that cannot be implemented by any single organization or government agency.
+Ultimately, Plan Bay Area 2050+ reflects a shared vision — one that cannot be implemented by any single organization or government agency.
 Only through partnership with local, state and federal governments, as well as with businesses and non-profit organizations, will the plan’s vision come to fruition.
-Plan Bay Area 2050+ also is an opportunity to update Plan Bay Area 2050’s Implementation Plan, which details over 80 concrete actions that ABAG, the Metropolitan Transportation Commission and our partners can take to advance the plan’s 35 strategies.
+Plan Bay Area 2050+ also updates Plan Bay Area 2050’s Implementation Plan, which details concrete actions that ABAG, the Metropolitan Transportation Commission and our partners can take to advance the plan’s 35 strategies.

 請求協助! | ¡Solicita ayuda! | Request assistance!